ingo/ingo.github.io/_recipes/hong_kong_style_egg_tarts.md

 title: Hong Kong Style Egg Tarts
 ---

-The fish is then slowly baked until caramelized and irresistibly tender.
-With its delicate texture that seems to melt in your mouth, it's an impressive recipe you can make at home.
 This recipe for Hong Kong Style Egg Tarts is a delightful treat that is perfect for dessert or a mid-afternoon snack.
 The creamy custard filling is encased in a flaky pastry crust, making for a satisfying and delicious bite.

 ### Ingredients